Seneca 4 BC - AD 65

 Octavia could be potentially bad press should someone feel

-conservatively when it came to the topic of incest.
+conservatively with regards to incest.
 Hence Octavia was legally transferred to

 another family, Octavia's previous marriage agreement to one Lucius Junius Silanus